musaibou/ePURE_JSBML/README.md

 Output directory can be changed from the current directly to arbitrary place by `-o` option.

 ### Conf file
 The conf file specifies three points for generating simulation files.
-If you want to change the settings, please copy the default conf file in `BaseFile` directory `default_ePURE.conf`, edit settings, and save with a different file name and then use option `-c` when you launch the application.
+If you want to change the settings, please copy `default_ePURE.conf` in `BaseFile` directory, edit settings, and save with a different file name and then use option `-c` when you launch the application.

   - Whether each amino acid is included or not.
 The final model includes only amino acids specified with `1` in the conf file.
   - Whether each tRNA is included or not.
 The final model includes only tRNAs specified with `1` in the conf file.
 41 kinds of tRNAs that are used in *E. coli* cells are used in the simulation. tRNA is expressed as [amino acid][anticodon seq.], *e.g.*, AlaGGC for tRNA<sup>Ala</sup><sub>GGC</sub> or fMetCAU for tRNA<sup>fMet</sup><sub>CAU</sub>
   - Which codon is read by which tRNA.
 Some codons are read by multiple tRNAs in cells.
-You can edit this rule by editing the conf file by describing the line as *e.g.* `UUG=LeuUAA|LeuCAA`
+You can edit this rule by editing the conf file by describing the line as *e.g.*, `UUG=LeuUAA|LeuCAA`

 ### Initial values
-sddfsdf
+The default concentration values of starting materials for the protein synthesis are provided by `default_initial_values.csv` in `BaseFile` directory, according to the [optimized PURE system](https://www.ncbi.nlm.nih.gov/pubmed/?term=24880499).
+If you want to change the concentration please copy the file, edit settings, and save with a different file name and then use option `-i` when you launch the application.
+The value `0` is assigned to the species not specified with the initial values csv file.
+We assume the unit as &#956;M